 David Estill is a Sales and Strategy Manager for Siemens Gamesa Renewable Energy Limited.
 David is currently a volunteer mentor for Big Brothers, Big Sisters.
 He has extensive governance experience having served on the Boards of Directors of Our Energy Guelph, eMerge Guelph, and the Guelph Chamber of Commerce.
 David has also been a Community Editorial Board member for the Guelph Mercury.

 Michael Hallett, a member of the Family & Children’s Services Board of Directors since 2016, is currently the Secretary-Treasurer of the Board and is Chair of the Board’s Corporate Services Committee.
 He is Past-Chair of the Kindle Communities Inc. Board and has served on the Kindle Board since 2013.
 Michael is a CPA, CA with an extensive financial background including executive roles in the manufacturing and homebuilding sectors.

 Don McKay, Past Chair

 Don McKay is past Chair of the FCSGW Board of Directors.
 He is also serves on the Ontario Association of Children’s Aid Societies Board of Directors as Vice-President.
 Don has been the Ward 7 Councillor for the County of Wellington since 2010 and previously served as the Councillor for the Township of Puslinch.
 He received his PhD in Micrometeorology from the University of Guelph and his MBA from the University of Toronto.
 He is a part-time sheep and beef cattle farmer.
 Don has extensive experience on community Boards.

 Al Potma is self-employed in the telecommunications field as President of Potma Solutions Inc. which serves the Guelph, Wellington, and Waterloo regions.
 He has extensive experience with children’s aid societies as a foster parent, adoptive parent, and volunteer driver.
 He is actively involved with organizations concerned with poverty, housing, civil rights, advocating for children with special needs, and aboriginal issues.
-He is the adoptive parent of three children.
+He has four children, three of whom are adopted.